andypayne/dev_cheatsheet/readme.md

 ## Dotfiles - Thoughtbot

-I'm using the [Thoughtbot Dotfiles](https://github.com/thoughtbot/dotfiles) with a few local overrides (TODO: share dotfiles-local).
+I'm using the [Thoughtbot Dotfiles](https://github.com/thoughtbot/dotfiles) with a few [local overrides](https://github.com/andypayne/dotfiles-local).
 Thanks to [Greg](https://github.com/glhewett) as usual, for turning me on to Thoughtbot.
 More instructions are on the repo page, as well as the readme for the local overrides.